Hawaii Enterprise Zones

-If your business (or a branch of your business) is eligible and located in one of the Enterprise Zones (EZ), you can reduce your state taxes and receive other county benefits for up to seven years by satisfying the EZ hiring and gross receipts requirements.
+If your business (or a branch of your business) is eligible and located in one of the Enterprise Zones (EZ), you can reduce your state taxes and receive other county benefits for up to seven years by satisfying the EZ hiring or, for agricultural related companies, gross receipts requirements.

-Businesses which satisfy all requirements will qualify for the following state tax benefits for up to seven consecutive years:
+Businesses which satisfy annual requirements will qualify for the following state tax benefits for up to seven consecutive years:

-- 100% exemption from the General Excise Tax (GET) every year.
-(The GET exemption applies only to gross revenues from EZ-eligible business categories within an EZ.)
+- 100% exemption from the General Excise Tax (GET).
+(The GET exemption applies only to revenues from EZ-eligible activities.)
 Licensed contractors are also exempt from GET on construction done within an EZ for an EZ-qualified business.
-Effective July 1, 2011: The GET exemption for gross proceeds received by qualified businesses in Enterprise Zones that do not have valid certificates of qualification from DBEDT is suspended.
-This will affect new companies enrolling in the EZ program during the period July 1, 2011 through June 30, 2013.

-- An 80% reduction of state income tax the first year.
-(This reduction goes down 10% each year for 6 more years.)
+- An 80% non-refundable state income tax credit the first year.
+(This non-refundable credit goes down 10% each year for 6 more years – ending at 20%.)

-- An additional income tax reduction equal to 80% of annual Unemployment Insurance premiums the first year.
-(This reduction goes down 10% each year for 6 more years.)
+- An additional non-refundable income tax credit equal to 80% of annual Unemployment Insurance premiums the first year.
+(This non-refundable credit goes down 10% each year for 6 more years – ending at 20%.)

-NOTE: The two income tax reductions combined cannot exceed 100% of income tax due.
+NOTE: The two non-refundable income tax credits combined may not exceed 100% of income tax due.

 Each county will offer eligible businesses additional benefits that may include one or more of the following: